SEMamba++: A General Speech Restoration Framework Leveraging Global, Local, and Periodic Spectral Patterns: Experimental settings

 \subsection{Training}

 \textbf{Datasets} We utilized VCTK (version 0.92)~\cite{vctk} for speech data, except for speakers in p280 and p315 due to technical issues.
 For noise data, we used WHAM!~\cite{Wichern2019WHAM} and DNS Challenge 2020~\cite{reddy2020interspeech2020deepnoise}.
 WHAM! consists of various recordings from urban locations, whereas the DNS challenge 2020 noise dataset comprises sound clips from YouTube videos.
 To simulate reverberation, we used Arni~\cite{prawda2022calibrating} and the DNS5 challenge~\cite{7953152}.
 Data were sampled at 16 kHz and split into VCTK-GSR \textit{train} and VCTK-GSR \textit{test}, following~\cite{kuleshov2017audiosuperresolutionusing}.
+Note that the noise and room impulse response sources were also split into train-test subsets.

 \textbf{Degradation simulation} We considered noise, reverberation, bandwidth limitation, and clipping for distortion simulation.
 In training, we randomly applied various distortions.
 The signal-to-noise ratio (SNR) ranged from -10 to 20 dB, covering extremely noisy to clean conditions.
 Bandwidth reduction is applied at multiple cutoff frequencies (2–7 kHz) using various filter types (e.g., Chebyshev Type 1, Butterworth) and orders (2–8) to achieve diverse spectral effects.